changminbark/changminbark.github.io/about_me.md

 				<header class="major">
 					<h3>Hobbies</h3>
 				</header>
 				<p>As you can probably tell from the previous section, I love eating food.
 My favorite cuisines are Korean, Indonesian, Chinese, and Japanese food.
-Other than eating, I love playing badminton; I am the current president of the Badminton Club at Bucknell University.
+Other than eating, I love playing badminton.
 I also love listening to EDM while working out at the gym.
 My favorite genres of EDM at the moment are Hardstyle and Future Bass/Melodic Dubstep.
-If you are also a fan of electronic music, rap, rock/metal, or pop, we are going to be good friends.
-The picture on the right is of me eating a turkey leg at Disneyland.</p>
+If you are also a fan of electronic music, rap, rock/metal, or pop, we are going to be good friends.</p>
 			</div>
 		</div>
 	</section>